Faisal-Daulay/Faisal-Daulay/README.md

 Web Developer
 -------------

-and I'm a passionate Web Developer with three years of experience in the field.
-My journey into coding started with HTML and CSS, and since then, I've developed a deep love for web development.
+Hi there!
+I'm a dedicated Web Developer with three years of hands-on experience in crafting dynamic and responsive websites.
+My coding journey began with HTML and CSS, igniting a passion for web development that has only grown stronger with time.

+🚀 Expertise: Backend and Frontend Development
-* 🌍  I'm based in Medan, Sumatera Utara
+🌍 Location: Medan, Sumatera Utara
-* ✉️  You can contact me at [jufrisalatwork@gmail.com](mailto:jufrisalatwork@gmail.com)
-* 🧠  I'm learning Laravel, React js, Next js
+💼 Current Focus: Mastering Laravel, React.js, and Next.js
+✉️ Get in Touch: jufrisalatwork@gmail.com

 ### Badges